-- CO1-Explain the concept, nature and scope of social science. - Develop competencies for designing unit and lesson plans, as well as tools of evaluation - -for social science teaching. - Develop skills in preparation and use of support materials for effective social science teaching. - Develop the ability to organize co-curricular activities and community resource for - promoting social science learning. - CO2-Explain the Curriculum and Instructional Planning. - CO3-Explain the Approaches to Teaching of Social Science - CO4-Explain the Evaluation of learning in Social science - CO5-Explain theSocial Science Teacher as a Reflective Practitioner
+- CO1-Explain the concept, nature and scope of social science. - CO2-Explain the Curriculum and Instructional Planning. - CO3-Explain the Approaches to Teaching of Social Science - CO4-Explain the Evaluation of learning in Social science - CO5-Explain the Social Science Teacher as a Reflective Practitioner

-UNIT 11: Nature of Social Science
+UNIT 1: Nature of Social Science

-Concept 1.1Concept, scope and Nature of Social Science

-Difference 1.2Difference Between Social Science and Social studies

-Aims 1.3 Aims and objective of teaching social science at School level

-Significance 1.4Significance of Social Science as a core subject

-Role 1.5 Role of Social Science teacher for an egalitarian society
+- 1.1Concept, scope and Nature of Social Science - 1.2Difference Between Social Science and Social studies - 1.3Aims and objective of teaching social science at School level - 1.4Significance of Social Science as a core subject - 1.5Role of Social Science teacher for an egalitarian society

-UNIT H2: Curriculum and Instructional Planning
+UNIT 2: Curriculum and Instructional Planning

-Organization of social science curriculum at school level

-Instructional 2.2 Instructional Planning: Concept, need and importance

-Unit 2.3 Unit Plan and Lesson Plan: need and importance

-Procedure 2.4 Procedure of Unit and Lesson Planning

-Adaptation 2.5 Adaptation of Unit and Lesson plans for children with disabilities
+- 2.10rganization of social science curriculum at school level - 2.2Instructional Planning: Concept, need and importance - 2.3Unit Plan and Lesson Plan: need and importance - 2.4Procedure of Unit and Lesson Planning - 2.5Adaptation of Unit and Lesson plans for children with disabilities group and self-study

-UNIT H13: Approaches to Teaching of Social Science
+UNIT 3: Approaches to Teaching of Social Science

-Need 3.1 Need of educational approaches in social science

-Methods 3.2Methods of teaching social science: Lecture, discussion and project method group and self-study programmed 3.4 Programmed learning, inductive thinking, inductive thinking, concept mapping, and problem solving.

-Devices 3.3 Devices and Techniques of teaching social studies- Narration, fieldtrip, storytelling, role play,
+- 3.1Need of educational approaches in social science - 3.2Methods of teaching social science: Lecture, discussion and project method - 3.3Devices and Techniques of teaching social studies- Narration, fieldtrip, storytelling, role play,

-Instructional 3.5 Instructional material for teaching of social science: Time-lines & Genealogical Chart, Maps &

-Globes, use of different types of Board (Smart boards, Chalk Board, Flannel Board)
+- 3.4Programmed learning, inductive thinking, concept mapping, and problem solving. - 3.5Instructional material for teaching of social science: Time-lines & Genealogical Chart, Maps & - Globes, use of different types of Board (Smart boards, Chalk Board, Flannel Board)

-UNIT W4: Evaluation of learning in Social science
+UNIT 4: Evaluation of learning in Social science